Golf in the Kingdom: Plot

 While on layover on his way to an ashram in India, Michael Murphy decides to play a round of golf at Burningbush, a famous local golf course.
 There he meets the mysterious and charismatic golf pro Shivas Irons who over a 24-hour period teaches him about golf and spirituality.

 Film version

 Clint Eastwood purchased the rights to the book, but abandoned the project after writing several unfinished scripts in the early 1990s.

 In 2009, Murphy, producer Mindy Affrime and director Susan Streitfeld began filming their version of the book.
-Shot on location at Bandon Dunes Golf Resort, it stars Mason Gamble, Julian Sands, David O'Hara, Malcolm McDowell and Frances Fisher and premiered in New York City on July 29, 2011.
+Shot on location at Bandon Dunes Golf Resort, it stars David O'Hara and Mason Gamble and premiered in New York City on July 29, 2011.
 Review aggregator Metacritic rates the film version 13 out of 100, indicating "overwhelming dislike", with all five critic reviews being negative.